 Okay!
 So, here you have all the essentials you need to witness the grandest of Dussehra in India.
-What do you choose – Dasara in Mysore or the Kullu way?
 Go, have fun.
 Just don’t stay here.
-Plan a domestic vacation to either Kullu or Mysore and have a different experience this year.
+Plan a domestic vacation to either the places and have a different experience this year.

 A. Dussehra is celebrated on the 10th day of the Ashwin month of the Hindu calendar.
 This coincides with September or late October.
 Dussehra 2020 date in India is 25th October 2020.

-A. Dussehra is considered to be one of the most pivotal festivals in India for the Hindus.
+A. Dussehra is considered to be one of the most famous festivals of India for the Hindus.
 Dussehra is also known by the name Vijayadashami, as the festival is symbolic of the victory of good over evil.
 The ten days signify the ten heads of Ravana.

 A. Navratri or 9 nights is a multi-day festival celebrated in India for different reasons in different parts of the Indian subcontinent.
 And there are 4 seasonal Navratris.
 However, the post-monsoon autumn celebration (Sharad Navratri) that takes places in the Hindu calendar month of Ashwin is the most popular one.
 The dates for Navratri 2020 are from 17th Octoberber to 25th October.